mmiszczyk/REternalDaughter/README.md

 TODO
 ----
 + better upscaling (draw empty window after switching stages?)
-+ don't waste so much screen real estate in non-upscaling mode (find a way to draw some nice-looking border in the window)
++ find a way to stop the border image from blinking
 + find a way to enable windowed mode (the game claims it supports one but it doesn't work)
 + fix the MIDI issue (might be hard to do as Cncs232.dll functions